darrenxx3/Project-POS-with-friends/README.md

  Therefore, the 7 members are:
  1. Vincencius Christiano Tjokro A.K.A @AstroGogh
- 2. Vincent Setiadi Kurniawan
+ 2. Vincent Setiadi Kurniawan A.K.A @ksetnecniv
  3. Vincent Roesli
  4. Stevanus Pungky A.K.A @Bopung
- 5. Christopher Darren
+ 5. Christopher Darren A.K.A @darrenxx3
  6. Rendy Wirawan Tamrin A.K.A @RendyW
  7. Benaya Arlyanto